ryletstolz-cmyk/ShortcutMaker.exe/README.md

 Don’t rename internal script files unless you update the launcher

-Icons work best as .ico files
+Icons work best as .ico files.

+runing can run so: